Machine Unlearning: A Comprehensive Survey: Privacy and Security Issues on Machine Unlearning

-Although machine unlearning was first proposed to protect users' privacy, many researchers have noticed that unlearning brings new privacy threats simultaneously.
-Similar to machine learning scenarios, there are two main kinds of privacy threats in unlearning.
-They are membership inference attacks and private information reconstruction attacks.
-In this section, we introduce the two prevalent unlearning privacy threats detailedly.
+Although unlearning methods were initially proposed to safeguard users' privacy, many researchers have noticed that unlearning brings new privacy threats simultaneously.
+In this section, we will discuss these privacy and security studies about machine unlearning.